The following types of audits may be required for programmes administered by the Clean Energy Regulator:

 Facilities whose total amount of covered emissions exceed the safeguard threshold, which is currently 100 000 tonnes of carbon dioxide or equivalent, must keep their emissions at or below a baseline set by the Clean Energy Regulator.

 Responsible emitters who reasonably expect their facility emissions to exceed the baseline have a number of options available.
 For example, a responsible emitter may purchase Australian carbon credit units (ACCUs) and surrender them to offset the excess emissions, or generate their own ACCUs by carrying out a project under the Emissions Reduction Fund.
-They may also apply for a calculated baseline or access other management options.
+They may also apply for multi-year monitoring period, a calculated baseline or access other management options.

 The NGER Audit Determination applies to all safeguard mechanism audits.